 “Of course not, sir.
 I don’t expect that,” I rushed to agree.
 I would love special treatment right now, but I went along with him anyway.

-“Depending on the circumstances, a suspension might be more appropriate,” he mused out loud.
+“Depending on the circumstances, we must find a suitable punishment.
+Who knows, a suspension might be more appropriate,” he mused aloud.
+“Or even—”

 “Mr. Chambers?”
-Simmons interrupted, drawing me from an internal panic.
-“Would you like to explain your side of the story?”
+Simmons spoke, interrupting my internal panic.
+“Would you care to explain your side of the story?”

-The world had turned upside down, and the whole school was abuzz with rumors, even a lowly outcast like me heard all the theories.
-Luke was expelled for taking performance enhancing steroids.
-Luke and Mrs. Sharp were having a torrid affair and were caught doing it on the principal’s car.
-There was an illegal boxing ring in our school’s basement, and he was the ringleader.
+THE WORLD HAD TURNED UPSIDE DOWN.
+The whole school buzzed with rumors, even a lowly outcast like me heard the theories.
+Luke got expelled for taking performance enhancing steroids.
+Or Luke and Mrs. Sharp were having a torrid affair and were caught doing it on the principal’s car.
+Unless Luke was the ringleader of an illegal boxing ring that operated secretly in our school’s basement.

-I didn’t know what the truth was, but I didn’t care.
-However, I’d be kind of miffed that I missed sweaty, shirtless boys wrestling if that rumor was true.
-But what they were saying didn’t really matter, it was just that people were whispering about the popular boy.
-Okay, they always did that, but it was normally because of curiosity and awe.
-Now they were treating him like a sideshow.
-It was a nice change of pace.
-I savored it.
-It was like Luke could do no wrong, until now.
+The particulars failed to interest me… though I’d be annoyed I missed sweaty, shirtless boys wrestling if that rumor were true.
+But the gossip’s content didn’t really matter, it was just that people were whispering about the popular boy.
+Okay, everybody always did that, usually because of curiosity and awe.
+Now students were treating him as a sideshow.
+What a nice change of pace.
+Luke could do no wrong.
+Until now.

-“Lady troubles,” I said, looking him in the eye.
+“Lady troubles,” I answered, looking him in the eye.
 “My period came early.”

-“That explains it, Miller’s a girl,” some douche from the football team chuckled.
+“That explains it.
+Miller’s a girl,” chuckled some douche from the football team.

-“Knock that off,” he told them without looking, narrowing his eyes at me, but I didn’t budge.
+“Pipe down,” the teacher ordered without looking, narrowing his eyes at me, but I didn’t budge.
 He sighed.
-“Just go sit down.”
+“Go sit down.”

 “Lady troubles?”
 Alicia asked when I took my seat in the back next to her.

 I shrugged.
-“You seemed to have success with it.”
+“You seemed to have success with the excuse.”

 “Well, you’ll probably only get to use that once.
 He won’t be off guard next time.”

 Before we could start comparing rumors, Cara Lewis turned around in her seat.
-She was a cheerleader, so she looked like it was distasteful to even speak to us.
+As a cheerleader, her face twisted unpleasantly when speaking to nobodies like us.
 “No, that’s not what happened.
 Someone from the mob put a hit on him.”

-“We don’t have the mob in the Lake Forest,” I shot down.
+“We don’t have the mob in Lake Forest,” I shot down.